Jayashree Parwar Tells Us How Her Home Became A Factory For Biodegradable Sanitary Pads

 But all is not lost as individuals like Jayshree Parwar are taking up the initiative to save the environment and provide women with a healthier way of living.
 The villages in Goa have many self-help groups made up of 9 to 10 women.
 When Jayshree’s group, Saheli, was approached with the opportunity to save the environment, she was quick to give her affirmation.
 She with the help of three other women, Sulaksha Tari, Naseem Shaikh, and Revati Parwar, in Pilgao village in Bicholim taluka of Goa, started the production of biodegradable sanitary pads.

-The initiative was launched around two years ago and till now they have sold 1000 pads and manufactured 50 packets in a day!
 In a conversation with IWB, Jayashree shares with me how the initiative came into existence.

 “I am in a federation of women made up of many self-help groups, and one day we were asked that who would like to take up the manufacturing of eco-friendly sanitary pads.
 And I was the one to take up the work.
 And, why not make eco-friendly sanitary pads?
 The main component of it is the pine wood paper.
 This pad when buried in mud gets degraded within eight days”